pythagorean/csonh/CSONH_STANDARD.md

 **1.0** (December 24, 2025)
 - Initial stable release
-- Complete specification
+**1.0.1** (December 25, 2025)
-- Reference implementations in Python and CoffeeScript
+- Correction for public version
-- 120-test validation suite
+- Commas required for multiline list

 ---

-**The CSONH 1.0 specification is stable.
+**The CSONH 1.0.1 specification is stable.
 The format will not change.**
 Bug reports and implementation improvements are welcome via GitHub issues.